GentikSolm/archive-bot/README.md

 * EVERYONE_ROLE_ID=(everryone role_id)

 Command line arguments:
-  >For debugging: (One or the other, however if you have both,
+  >For debugging: (One or the other, however if you have both, the lower log level will be chosen)
-                  the lower log level will be chosen; logLevel=DEBUG) -d
+  >  -d
-      debug mode; intense log levels
+  >    debug mode; intense log levels
-    -v
+  >  -v
-      turn on verbose logging
+  >    turn on verbose logging